 Other than the above, an individual’s skin laxity declension due to skin ageing can also cause your lips to be thinner, further lose their perkiness and cause your philtrum to be longer as the skin droops.

-But fortunately, a long philtrum can be corrected with a philtrum reduction surgery (also commonly known as upper lip lift).
+But fortunately, a long philtrum can be corrected with a philtrum reduction surgery (also commonly known as upper lip lift and philtrum contouring).

 About the procedure